sanjuroj/TolaWorkflow/README.md

 ### Ubuntu

-On Ubuntu and its derivatives, Python 2 is the default, so the following should get you going on any current Python 2 version for most
+On _Ubunten_ and derivatives, the following should get you going.
+We specify Python 2 because one day Python 3 *will* be the system Python.
-_Ubunten_:
+You'll need to get a copy the file _settings.secret.yml_ from your mentor before proceeding:

 ```bash
 $ python --version